-- Regular assignment to refuse collection truck or bin repair service performed by Solid Waste Utility Worker and Welder.
-5% - An employee in the Solid Waste Truck Operator classification who is assigned to supervise refuse crews in the field.
-After one year of cumulative, but not necessarily continuous satisfactory performance in such an assignment.
-2.5% - All employees in the Maintenance Section of the Public Works Street & Sanitation Division holding the position of Street Maintenance Leadworker, Public Works Journeyman, Skilled Worker, Laborer, Motor Sweeper Operator, or Heavy Truck Driver assigned to the sweeper crew, shall receive a Hazard Premium for exposure to hazardous substances.
-5% - Any clerical employee below the level of Senior Secretary, who is assigned to the taking of minutes at any official City Board, or Commission.
-5% - 15.
-Any person, who in the course of his or her duties, is called upon to speak a second language.
+14. Effective May 25, 2025, any clerical employee who is assigned to take minutes at any official City Council-appointed Board Committee, or Commission, and whose job description does not include this duty.

+- 15. Any person, who in the course of his or her duties, is called upon to speak a second language.
 This language shall not be construed as to modify existing description of duties for those affected classifications.
 A bilingual bonus will be paid to qualified employees who are assigned to speak a second language.
 Such assignment shall not be arbitrary and capricious. - A. Individuals desiring to receive the bonus must have their proficiency in a second language evaluated through the standard method already mutually agreed upon between the City and BCEA. - B. Employees may be required to select their shifts in such a manner to allow utilization of their expertise on all shifts.
-Such shift selection shall be made on the basis of seniority. \$46.16/pay period Full Time Employees \$29.08/pay period Part Time Employees (Including Crossing Guards) - Construction & Maintenance Workers, Water Operations Personnel, Carpenters, and Cement Finishers in Burbank Water and Power that have been trained and certified in the operation of a backhoe and other heavy equipment, excluding forklift and dump trucks.
+Such shift selection shall be made on the basis of seniority.

+\$46.16/pay period - Full Time Employees \$29.08/pay period - Part Time Employees (Including Crossing Guards)

+- 16. Construction & Maintenance Workers, Water Operations Personnel, Carpenters, and Cement Finishers in Burbank Water and Power that have been trained and certified in the operation of a backhoe and other heavy equipment, excluding forklift and dump trucks.

 5% - Employees in refuse that are assigned to the landfill for training including all solid waste classifications, or any employee who performs work at the Landfill for a pay period or more.
-5%

-- Employees shall receive a differential when performing lead abatement assignments.
+5% - Employees shall receive a differential when performing lead abatement assignments.
 5% - All Water Division Personnel who are assigned the responsibility of a troubleshooter or assigned to the power shift shall receive a differential when performing such assignment.
-5% - All Storekeepers when assigned full time supervisory responsibility in the absence of any other on site supervisors.
-5%
+5% - 20.
+All Storekeepers when assigned full time supervisory responsibility in the absence of any other on-site supervisors.